Testimonials from our users! February 29

 needed and very timely project.
 So far, I like it!
 I am liking the

-overall capability of the Amahi server.
+.
 This is something that could be

 easily built into a Fedora-based Linux system and be an easy server for